Pix4D/cogito/README.md

 - Extensive test suite.
 - Autodiscovery of configuration parameters.
 - No assumptions on the git repository (for example, doesn't assume that the default branch is `main` or that branch `main` even exists).
-- Configurable logging for the three steps (check, in, out) to help throubleshooting.
+- Configurable logging for the three steps (check, in, out) to help troubleshooting.
 - Boilerplate code generated with https://github.com/cloudboss/ofcourse

 [Concourse resource]: https://concourse-ci.org/resources.html